matihas70/RestaurantAPI/README.md

 Endpoints:

 - GET:
-  - default: Say "Hello user"
+  - default: Say "Hello user".
-  - "restaurants": Returns all restaurants from data base as JSON
+  - "restaurants": Returns all restaurants from data base as JSON.
+  - "dishes?id=<restaurant_id>": Returns all dishes in restaurant that id is in query.

 - POST
   - "addRestaurant": It gets informations about restaurant from request body as JSON.
 Template: